flashg1/TeslaSolarCharger/README.md

 Daily car charge limit settings
 -------------------------------
 - If set daily car charge limit is toggled off, charge limit will be set according to the Tesla app.
 - If set daily car charge limit is toggled on and charge car based on weather is disabled, charge limit will be set according to the limit configured for the day.
-If necessary, user can manually override the charge limit setting within 30 seconds after it has been set by this automation.
 - If set daily car charge limit is toggled on and charge car based on weather is enabled, charge limit will be adjusted to the highest limit set within the rainy forecast period taking into account the car charge limit on bad weather setting.
-If necessary, user can manually override the charge limit setting within 30 seconds after it has been set by this automation.
 - If charge car based on weather is enabled, daily car charge limit and weather provider settings must be configured.